Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

 1. MS Sql Server
     - Was used to:
         1. Extract,
-        2. Transform, and
+        2. Cleaning
+        3. Transform and,
-        3. Load all the datasets for this analysis.
+        4. Load all the datasets for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: